AmazingDreams/kohana-eav/guide/eav/using.md

 So the same principle applies to already existing objects.

 ## Getting attributes from the model
-In the previous example we created a new model and saved it, for the sake of simplicity I'm going to assume it got a primary key value of about `1`.
+In the previous example we created a new model and saved it, for the sake of simplicity I'm going to assume it got a primary key value around `1`.

 	// Load a model with primary key value 1
 	$model = EAV::factory('Product', 1);